About FOFA

 Advisor

-Lorraine began her career in the financial industry, where she spent 17 years in cash equity sales responsible for client relationship development and management.
-She has held senior positions in the Far East equity sales divisions of Barclays de Zoete Wedd Securities (now Barclays Capital), Smith New Court Securities (now Bank of America Merrill Lynch), and Jardine Fleming Securities (now JP Morgan).
-She has worked in London, Hong Kong, Jakarta, and Singapore for these various financial institutions.
+Boon began her career in finance, spending 17 years in cash equity sales and client relationship management.
+She held senior positions in the Far East equity sales divisions of Barclays de Zoete Wedd (now Barclays Capital), Smith New Court (now Bank of America Merrill Lynch), and Jardine Fleming (now JP Morgan), working across London, Hong Kong, Jakarta, and Singapore.